cpressey/LCF-style-ND/README.md

         s8 = impl_intro(3, s7)
         return shows(s8, «(p → q) → ((q → r) → (p → r))»)

-That is immediately, in some ways, more readable.
+This layout is immediately, in some ways, more readable.
 It comes at the cost of having to introduce and manage all those intermediate names, though.
-And we still need to manage the bookkeeping assumption labels.
+And we still need to manage the bookkeeping of the assumption labels.

 In a Fitch-style proof, the assumption labels are replaced by nested boxes.
 The proof steps outside the boxes cannot make reference directly to the proof steps inside the boxes.
-This suggests the proof steps in the boxes are in an _inner scope_.
+This suggests the proof steps in the boxes are in an _inner lexical scope_.

 First let's re-arrange the proof steps to show that they can indeed nest.